MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 The Readiness Toolkit for Office add-ins and VBA can help you identify compatibility issues with your Microsoft Visual Basic for Applications (VBA) macros and add-ins that you use with Office.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your organization assess its readiness to move to Office 365 ProPlus.

 You can download the Readiness Toolkit for free from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?linkid=859119).
-The most current version is 1.1.18122, and was released on May 3, 2018.
+The most current version is 1.2.18243, and was released on September 6, 2018.
 We recommend that you always download and use the most current version.
 The Readiness Toolkit checks if you're using the most current version when you run a report and will prompt you to download the most current version.
 You don't have to uninstall the older version of the Readiness Toolkit before installing the most current version.

 > [!IMPORTANT]
 > The Readiness Toolkit doesn't repair or fix the code in your VBA macros.
 If you create an advanced report, the report does provide guidance, when available, for remediating your VBA macro code.